-I have always been interested in the unique and controversial history that the California missions provided, so I recently set out to visit all 21 of them myself over the course of a week.
+I have always been interested in the unique state history of the California missions, so I recently set out to visit all 21 of them over a week.
 You can read more about that here.
 After visiting the last mission in Sonoma, I headed over to Cline Cellars to visit the unofficial California Missions Museum located right on the back property.
-I felt like it would be a fitting way to end my time on El Camino Real, here is all the information the museum.
+I felt like it would be a fitting way to end my time on El Camino Real; here is all the information about the museum.

 - Cost: Free